lukasvasadi/lukasvasadi-dev/src/posts/environments.md

 ---
-title: Building a developer environment
+title: Building a developer environment for Python and Node.JS
 description: Create a clean development environment for high productivity
 date: '2022-9-20'
 image: /images/npm-keyboard.jpg